Score Distillation Beyond Acceleration: Generative Modeling from Corrupted Data: Implementation Details

+\paragraph{Hardware and measurement.} Unless otherwise noted, all pretraining and distillation runs use 8$\times$NVIDIA A6000 GPUs.
+Inference wall-clock time is measured on 4$\times$ NVIDIA A6000 GPUs with a batch size of 1024.
+Images are normalized to \([-1,1]\) prior to adding Gaussian noise.

+\paragraph{Teacher pretraining: denoising task.} For the denoising task, we follow the EDM setup~\cite{karras2022elucidating}.
+On CIFAR-10, we train for \(\mathbf{200\,M}\) image iterations to match the EDM computational budget; on FFHQ, CelebA-HQ, and AFHQ-v2 we train for \(\mathbf{100\,M}\) iterations (half of EDM’s budget).
+We adopt EDM hyperparameters verbatim~\cite{karras2022elucidating}.
+All images are corrupted with additive Gaussian noise at the prescribed level.

+\paragraph{Distillation: denoising task.} For the distillation phase, we train the one-step generator on CIFAR-10 for \(\mathbf{100\,M}\) image iterations and on FFHQ, CelebA-HQ, and AFHQ-v2 for \(\mathbf{15\,M}\) iterations; this budget suffices to reach competitive FID.
+Unless stated otherwise, hyperparameters mirror those of SiD~\cite{zhou2024score}.
+For CelebA-HQ, we use the same configuration as FFHQ/AFHQ-v2 except for a dropout rate of \(0.15\).

+\paragraph{Teacher-consistency.} For experiments in Tab \ref{tab:main_table} involving Teacher-Consistency~\cite{daras2024ambienttweedie}, we use 8 reverse steps and 32 Monte Carlo samples to approximate expectations.
+The consistency-loss weight is selected from \(\{0.1, 1.0, 10.0\}\) as a fixed coefficient to maximize performance.
-\paragraph{Pretraining.} We follow the EDM training setup~\cite{karras2022elucidating} and train for 100 million image iterations during the pretraining phase.
-For the Gaussian deblurring and super-resolution tasks with $\sigma = 0$, we use the Standard Diffusion objective (Eq.~\ref{eq:loss_sd}).
-For the same tasks with $\sigma = 0.2$, we adopt the Ambient Tweedie loss (Eq.~\ref{eq:loss_ambient_tweedie}) for pretraining.

-For the random inpainting task with $\sigma = 0$, we utilize the publicly available pretrained checkpoint from \url{https://github.com/giannisdaras/ambient-diffusion/tree/main}.
-In the case of random inpainting with $\sigma = 0.2$, we also use the Ambient Tweedie loss (Eq.~\ref{eq:loss_ambient_tweedie}) for training.
-We avoid using the dedicated inpainting loss (Eq.~\ref{eq:loss_inpainting}) in this noisy setting, as we found it to be unstable, consistent with observations reported in~\cite{daras2023ambientdiffusion}.
-For the Fourier-space random inpainting task on MRI data, we use the pretrained checkpoint provided at \url{https://github.com/utcsilab/ambient-diffusion-mri.git}.
+\paragraph{General corruption tasks: pretraining.} We again follow the EDM training protocol~\cite{karras2022elucidating} and pretrain for \(\mathbf{100\,M}\) image iterations: (i) For Gaussian deblurring and super-resolution with \(\sigma=0\), we use the Standard Diffusion objective (Eq.~\ref{eq:loss_sd}). (ii) For the same tasks with \(\sigma=0.2\), we adopt the Diffusion for denoising loss (Eq.~\ref{eq:loss_ambient_tweedie}). (iii) For random inpainting with \(\sigma=0\), we use the publicly available Diffusion for random inpainting checkpoint at \url{https://github.com/giannisdaras/ambient-diffusion/tree/main}. (iv) For random inpainting with \(\sigma=0.2\), we train with the Diffusion for denoising loss (Eq.~\ref{eq:loss_ambient_tweedie}); we avoid the dedicated inpainting loss (Eq.~\ref{eq:loss_inpainting}) in this noisy regime due to instability, consistent with~\cite{daras2023ambientdiffusion}. (v) For Fourier-space random inpainting on MRI, we initialize from the checkpoint at \url{https://github.com/utcsilab/ambient-diffusion-mri.git}.
+Unless noted, pretrained diffusion models use EDM hyperparameters~\cite{karras2022elucidating}.